RadicallyOpen/RadicallyOpen/_events/2014-11-abct-institute.markdown

 1. Explain the biosocial theory for overcontrol (OC) and recognize core differences between undercontrol and overcontrol.

-2. Describe the RODBT treatment hierarchy—and the five OC behavioral themes.
+2. Describe the RO DBT treatment hierarchy—and the five OC behavioral themes.

 3. Describe the importance of activating a neural substrate associated with the ventral vagal complex and social-safety when working with OC.